Legal-Dan/CV/README.md

 ## More about me

-I have built and deployed a website [here](http://danielclements.co.uk/)(IN PROGRESS) where you can see my portfolio.
+I have built and deployed a website [here](https://danielclements.netlify.app/)(currently a work in progress) where you can see my portfolio.

 I keep a semi-humorous blog of my journey into coding.
 This can be found [here](https://clemies2000.wixsite.com/codingwithdaniel).